 - Completed all the compatible application requirements listed above

 - Previewed and prepared answers to all of the questions in the Compatible Application Check form, including your estimated call peak, both hourly and daily volume, for each of the API calls that are in your application

 Now you're ready to apply!
 Here's how:

 Open a new Compatible App Check form.
 You'll hear back from us with 3 - 5 business days.
 We may have additional questions but overall the process should be complete in 5 - 7 business days provided.

 Please note that if you have already exceeded your limit and it is affecting your business, you may request a temporary increase while your app check is being processed.
 If you are unable to pass the app check (e.g., if your application does not adhere to eBay's policies), the temporary limit will be reverted.

 Apply for Application Check

 Once You've Passed the Compatible Application Check

 Congratulations!
 You'll be joining a select group of developers who are authorized to use the eBay Compatible Application logo.
-The high resolution logo images will automatically be provided to you by Developer Technical Support (DTS) once you've passed the check.
-Using the Compatible Application logo on your web site and printed materials is a great marketing tool and will bring visibility to your application so be sure to make full use of it.
+The high resolution logo images will be provided to you by Developer Technical Support (DTS) after you've passed the check.
+You can use the Compatible Application logo on your web site and printed materials as a marketing tool to will bring visibility to your application, so be sure to make full use of it.